 During his tenure, IRENA actively engaged with a wide range of stakeholders, including parliamentarians, the private sector and civil society to create an inclusive global platform for cooperation.
 At his initiative, the Global Commission on the Geopolitics of Energy Transformation was established in 2018, and delivered in 2019 a groundbreaking report which outlines the implications of a large-scale shift to renewable energy on the global energy system, economies and relations within and between countries.

 Before his tenure at IRENA, Mr. Amin enjoined a distinguished career serving the United Nations.
-He served as Head of the UN System Chief Executives Board for Coordination (CEB) Secretariat, the UN Secretary-General’s policy coordination body comprising the Executive Heads of the UN System.
-Mr. Amin also led the Secretariat for the UN Secretary-General’s High-level Panel on UN System-wide Coherence, which resulted in an ambitious reform programme implemented under the framework of “One UN” and “Delivering as One”.
-Mr. Amin was also the Director of the United Nations Environment Programme’s (UNEP) New York Office and Special Representative of the UNEP Executive Director.
-He has also been a Trustee and Member of the Board of Directors of the Cambridge, UK-based World Conservation Monitoring Centre, considered one of the premier biodiversity information institutions in the world.
+He served as head of the UN System Chief Executives Board for Coordination (CEB) Secretariat, the UN secretary-general’s policy coordination body comprising the executive heads of the UN System.
+Mr. Amin also led the secretariat for the UN secretary-general’s High-level Panel on UN System-wide Coherence, which resulted in an ambitious reform program implemented under the framework of “One UN” and “Delivering as One.”
+Mr. Amin was also the director of the United Nations Environment Programme’s (UNEP) New York Office and special representative of the UNEP Executive Director.
+He has also been a trustee and member of the Board of Directors of the Cambridge, UK-based World Conservation Monitoring Centre, considered one of the premier biodiversity information institutions in the world.